“On the morning of the exorcism, I stayed home from school.”

 Like that girl on Dr. Phil who believed she was pregnant so desperately that her womb actually expanded and she began to lactate, even though she was medically decided to be definitely not pregnant.

 Do you not find that totally fascinating?!
 OUR BRAINS ARE AMAZING.
 It’s insane to me that despite factual evidence to the contrary, someone would still believe they were pregnant that hard.
 Maybe she’s a Trump voter now.

-And on the flip side of that, in the realm of entertainment and storytelling, a good exorcism movie will scare the shit out of me 9 times out of 10.
+On the flip side of that, in the realm of entertainment and storytelling, a good exorcism movie will scare the shit out of me 9 times out of 10.

 There is something about the unpredictability of a demon, or a possessed body, that is never not scary.
-I don’t care what you say, religious people being all religious-y and standing over someone who is being all possessed, doing acrobatics, going upstairs in a crabwalk, twisting their joints and saying weird shit in creepy voices?
+I don’t care what you say, religious people being all religious-y and standing over someone who is being all possessed, doing acrobatics, going down stairs in a crabwalk, twisting their joints and saying weird shit in creepy voices?
 IT IS ALWAYS SCARY.

 A Head Full of Ghosts does a really amazing job at mixing all of this together.